sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/model.md

 ### Train
+Lets call the stored procedure to train the model and save it to our model stage we created during setup.
 === ":octicons-image-16:  Sql"

     ```sql
     use warehouse scientist;

-    -- Train the model and save it to our model stage we created during setup.
     call science.linear.train();
     ```

 === ":octicons-image-16: Result"